Handle attaching in wrapped Floer homology and brake orbits in classical Hamiltonian systems: Introduction

 Define $I:T^*N \to T^*N$ by $I(q,p)=(q,-p)$.
 If $x:[0,l] \to S_h$ satisfies $\dot{x}=X_{H_V}(x)$ and $x(0), x(l) \in N$, then $\overline{x}: [0,2l] \to S_h$ defined by

 is a closed orbit of $X_{H_V}$ (closed orbits of $X_{H_V}$ obtained in this way are so-called \textit{brake orbits}).
-Hence theorem \ref{thm:brakeorbits} implies theorem \ref{thm:periodicorbits}.
+Hence Theorem \ref{thm:brakeorbits} implies Theorem \ref{thm:periodicorbits}.

-In this paper, we deduce theorem \ref{thm:brakeorbits} from computations of certain Floer-theoric invariant.
+In this paper, we deduce Theorem \ref{thm:brakeorbits} from computations of certain Floer-theoric invariant.
 The invariant we use is an open string analogue of symplectic homology, and often called \textit{wrapped Floer homology}.
-Foundations of wrapped Floer homology can be found in \cite{AbouzaidSeidel} (they also construct an $A^\infty$-algebra structure on the chain complex underlyng the homology).
-Roughly speaking, wrapped Floer homology is defined for a pair $(M,L)$, where $M$ is a compact symplectic manifold with contact type boundary, and $L$ is a Lagrangian of $M$ (in fact, we need more data and additional conditions. see section 2 for details).
-Let us denote the wrapped Floer homology for $(M,L)$ by $\WFH_*(M,L)$.
+Foundations of wrapped Floer homology can be found in \cite{AbouzaidSeidel} (they also construct an $A^\infty$-algebra structure on the chain complex underlying the homology).
+Roughly speaking, wrapped Floer homology is defined for $(M,\omega,L)$, where $(M,\omega)$ is a compact symplectic manifold with contact type boundary, and $L$ is a Lagrangian of $(M,\omega)$ (in a precise sense, we need more data and additional conditions. see section 2 for details).
+Let us denote the wrapped Floer homology for $(M,\omega,L)$ by $\WFH_*(M,\omega,L)$.

 We explain our main theorem briefly.
 Let $N$ be a Riemannian manifold, and $V \in C^\infty(N)$.
 Assume that $S_h=H_V^{-1}(h)$ is compact.
-Then, setting $D_h:=H_V^{-1}\bigl((-\infty,h]\bigr)$, $(D_h,\omega_N)$ is a compact symplectic manifold with contact type boundary, and we can define wrapped Floer homology for $(D_h,D_h \cap N)$ (for details, see section 4).
-Our main theorem is theorem \ref{mainthm}, which asserts that if $S_h \cap N \ne \emptyset$ and $D_h$ is connected, then $\WFH_*(D_h,D_h \cap N)=0$.
+Then, setting $D_h:=H_V^{-1}\bigl((-\infty,h]\bigr)$, $(D_h,\omega_N)$ is a compact symplectic manifold with contact type boundary, and we can define wrapped Floer homology for $(D_h,\omega_N,D_h \cap N)$ (for details, see section 4).
+Our main theorem is Theorem \ref{mainthm}, which asserts that if $S_h \cap N \ne \emptyset$ and $D_h$ is connected, then $\WFH_*(D_h,\omega_N,D_h \cap N)=0$.